 4. Improved User Experience

 Google uses your website's structured data to find & understand your videos.
 This means it looks for specific tags in your HTML that tell it about your video, like what it's about, how long it is, and what it looks like.
-But sometimes, Google doesn't show your videos in search results.
+However, just having this structured data isn't always enough for Google to show your videos in search results.
+That is why you also need a video sitemap.

 Video sitemap acts as a guide that helps Google find all your videos & the important details about them.